carlocardella/vscode-auto-git-extension/README.md

 - On file save, all changes are staged and committed (if enabled).
 - On the configured interval, **all pending changes** (including untracked, deleted, renamed, or updated files) are staged and committed, even if no file was saved.
 This ensures that actions like file deletions or renames are always committed and pushed.
 - **AI-powered commit message generation** is attempted (using Copilot if available), using a rich prompt with file diffs and gitdoc-style instructions for more meaningful, semantic commit messages.
 If AI is unavailable, a descriptive fallback message is used listing all changed files.
+- **Auto-commit after inactivity**: When editing, auto-commit is triggered only after a user-configurable period of inactivity (default: 30 seconds).

 ## Limitations
 - Requires a local git repository.